w3c/wai-curricula/content/designer/navigation-design.md

   * [G1: Adding a link at the top of each page that goes directly to the main content area](https://www.w3.org/WAI/WCAG21/Techniques/general/G1.html),
   * [G123: Adding a link at the beginning of a block of repeated content to go to the end of the block](https://www.w3.org/WAI/WCAG21/Techniques/general/G123.html), and
   * [G124: Adding links at the top of the page to each area of the content](https://www.w3.org/WAI/WCAG21/Techniques/general/G124.html).
-* Show examples of tables of contents, for example in an electronic book or document.
+* Show tables of contents for electronic books or documents.
 Explain that they provide an overview of the whole document and allow navigation to specific parts of the content.
 For references on how to provide a table of contents, see technique [G64: Providing a Table of Contents](https://www.w3.org/WAI/WCAG21/Techniques/general/G64.html).
-* Invite students to research how the overuse of page navigational components can cause distraction and unnecessary noise for some users.
+* Invite students to research how the overuse of page navigational components can cause distractions and unnecessary noise for some users.
 For example, too many methods to bypass blocks of repeated content can contribute to a more cluttered keyboard user experience instead of making navigation easier.

 #### Ideas to Assess Knowledge for Topic